-Certain of the shareholders' rights under the Shareholders' Agreement will terminate upon the completion of this offering except for, among others, the audit rights and the right of the shareholders to appoint a certain number of directors.
-In connection with the Organizational Transactions, such rights will be incorporated into an amended and restated shareholders' agreement, which will involve certain provisions governing the relationship between MCE Cotai and New Cotai.
-Certain agreements between the shareholders will also survive after the completion of this offering, including agreements with respect to the registration rights, the casino operations, gaming table allocations and shared vendors who are servicing Studio City and other properties of Melco Resorts.
+All of the shareholders' rights will be terminated upon the completion of this offering except for, among others, the registration rights, the audit rights and the right of the shareholders to appoint a certain number of directors.
+Certain agreements between the shareholders will also survive after the completion of this offering, including agreements with respect to the casino operations, gaming table allocations, and shared vendors who are servicing Studio City and other properties of Melco Resorts.
 See also "Description of Share Capital-Registration Rights."